theweekendprogrammer/theweekendprogrammer.github.io/_posts/2018-02-23-save-memory-with-cursors.md

 Well, imagine you and me are packing up my book collection which consists of hundreds of titles.
 Because you are such a good friend, you hold up a box and ask "Can I get all the books?"
-I begin to fill up the box as fast as I can shoveling all of the books in at the same time.
+I begin to fill up the box as fast as I can, shoveling all of the books in at the same time.
 With this approach, the box would quickly become overflowed and dangerously heavy and you would most likely drop it.